 $wp_roles->add_cap( ‘author’, ‘delete_published_posts’ );

 You know how to change permissions of an author and revoke access to delete option.
-Prevent the author from having access to delete post option, you can use any method described above.
+Prevent the author from having access for deleting post option, you can use any method described above.

 I suggest you go with the first method that uses the plugin.
 It will be simple and safe.
 As the second method is complicated for the user who doesn’t understand the code.